garvit3835/product-docs-feature/how-to-guides/cloud-services/gcp/connecting-to-cloudrun.md

 ```
 {% endcode %}

-3. Now since everything is setup, we can finally finish this all off by accessing the applications with the `curl` command:
+3. Now that everything is set, we can finally finish this all off by accessing the applications with the `curl` command:

 {% code overflow="wrap" lineNumbers="false" %}
 ```bash